 What is a scale?
-A scale can be considered any set of notes ordered based on their frequency or pitch.
-To follow the scale of a specific note, we often need to follow a pattern which is specific to the type of scale.
+A scale can be considered any notes ordered based on frequency or pitch.
+To follow the scale of a specific note, we often need to follow a pattern particular to the scale type.
 Before we do this, we must first understand that notes are separated by Tones and Half-Tones.
-This is referring to the distance between one note and another which can be reviewed in our lesson on natural notes.
-To give you an idea, the distance between C and D is 1 Tone and the distance between E and F is a Half Tone.
+This refers to the distance between one note and another, which can be reviewed in our lesson on natural notes.
+To give you an idea, the distance between C and D is 1 Tone, and the distance between E and F is a Half Tone.
 Here is a brief graphical representation of this using the keys of a piano:

 Note Distances: Piano Illustration

-As you can see, there are only two notes where there is a halftone in between them being E u0026amp; F as well as B u0026amp; C. The other notes are separated by Tones.
-In this case we will be reviewing the pattern corresponding to a Major Scale.
+As you can see, there are only two notes where there is a halftone in between them: E and F as well as B u0026amp; C. The other notes are separated by Tones.
+In this case, we will be reviewing the pattern corresponding to a Major Scale.
 Major scales follow this pattern (T representing tones and sT representing halftones):

 C – D – E – F – G – A – B

-If we make use of the same scale but apply it to another note, then you will begin to see how this differs from note to note.
+If we use the same scale but apply it to another note, you will begin to see how this differs from note to note.
 Have a look at the E Major scale below and check out the video relating to it:

 E – F# – G# – A – B – C# – D#

 What is the importance of the scale?
-Well, with scales we are able to play melodies corresponding to songs.
-If you know the key to the song and you know the scale, you can play this.
-With the Cuatro this becomes increasingly important as we move into the world of more complex pieces as the Cuatro is able to harmonize songs using the chords and scales.
+Well, with scales, we can play melodies corresponding to songs.
+If you know the key to the song and the scale, you can play this.
+With the Cuatro, this becomes increasingly important as we move into the world of more complex pieces as the Cuatro is able to harmonize songs using the chords and scales.
 Here is an example: